Friday, June 13, 2025

 Tips to Avoid the Cycle

-Breaking free requires patience and consistency—not quick fixes.
-Prioritize balanced nutrition and lifestyle changes to avoid the yo-yo trap.
+Breaking free requires patience and consistency, not quick fixes.
+To avoid the yo-yo trap, prioritize balanced nutrition and lifestyle changes.

 Over-restricting Food Varieties

 Too many food restrictions can harm your health.
-Strict diets might seem quick fixes but often leave you lacking nutrients.
+Strict diets might seem like quick fixes, but they often leave you lacking nutrients.
 Knowing these risks helps you stay healthy.

 The Dangers of Elimination Diets

-Diets that cut out big food groups can weaken your immune system or cause digestive issues.
-For instance, cutting out carbs can make you tired and moody.
-Your body needs a variety of nutrients to work right.
+Foods that eliminate whole groups can lead to immune suppression or digestive issues.
+Eliminating carbohydrates, for instance, can cause fatigue and grumpiness.
+Your body needs a variety of nutrients to work correctly.

 Psychological Effects of Food Restriction